gsomani/hdmi_text_generator/README.md

 channels.
 So, serial clock should be able to support 10 times data rate and pixel clock.
 So, 5 times the pixel clock is chosen as serial clock frequency along with DDR (double data rate).

+# Character Display

-Font ROM: The appearance of the characters on the screen is determined by a "font ROM".
+**Font ROM**: The appearance of the characters on the screen is determined by a "font ROM".
 The font ROM contains the pattern of pixels that should be displayed on the screen when a particular character needs to be displayed.
 The bits within the font ROM indicate which pixels of a 8 x 16 bit tile should be displayed in the 'foreground' and which pixels on the display should be displayed in the background.
 A